Vivekanand-R/AI-Product-Framework/README.md

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />

-With the rise of Agile 2.0 and AI-driven development, there seems to be confusion about how Agile is currently applied across platforms—especially in no-code environments that involve drag-and-drop development.
+Agile 2.0: With the rise of Agile 2.0 and AI-driven development, there seems to be confusion about how Agile status is currently applied across platforms—especially in no-code environments that involve drag-and-drop development.
 A. Does Agile is already fully implemented within committed enterprise platforms
 B. Agile is implemented separately across different systems
 C. Agile can be unified and leveraged within a single platform through innovative activation, so that AI-Agile 2.0 can work on better drag, drop methodologies.